Breeding Location:

 Similar Species

-Greater Scaup: The Lesser Scaup is smaller and male has grayer sides.
+Greater Scaup: Lesser Scaup is smaller, has a peaked crown, and grayer sides.